dustinpfister/blog_posts/_posts/lodash_round.md

 ## 3 - Vanilla javaScript solutions

 So when it comes to using lodash just for this method alone that makes using the full lodash library kind of silly.
 It might be possible to just install the lodash round method alone as one way of going about addressing that.
 However it should not be to hard to work out or find some kind of user space solution for this sort of thing when it comes to roi8nding numbers.
 There are of course the Math methods that I have mentioned that should work just fine in most cases.
 Also it is not so hard to create a simple expression to address the lack of the precision argument in these methods.
+So then in this section I will be looking into at least a few examples that have to do with rounding numbers without the use of lodash, choosing to work with just what there is to deal with in core javaScriot itself.

 ### 3.1 - The Math round method